Longyan: History

 Minxi was a strategic base during the Chinese Civil War.

-It's said that tens of thousands of people were recruited from the Hakka peasantry from the western Longyan joined the PLA during the Chinese Civil War, and nearly every Hakka family had someone sacrificed lives on behalf of CCP side especially during Mao's early purges in Tingzhou and Ganzhou which killed roughly 700,0000 Hakka people and some ethnic minorities.
-There are more than 26,000 locals that took part in the Long March which in total is carried out by 86,000.
-Moreover, during 1955 and 1968, 68 people from Longyan were awarded Brigadier General or above, which accounts for 82% of all generals from Fujian province at the time, therefore, Longyan is also named after "The Home of Generals".
+It is said that tens of thousands of people were recruited from the Hakka peasantry from the western Longyan to join the PLA during the Chinese Civil War, and nearly every Hakka family had someone sacrificed lives on behalf of CCP side especially during Mao's early purges in Tingzhou and Ganzhou which killed roughly 700,0000 Hakka people and some ethnic minorities.
+There are more than 26,000 locals that took part in the Long March which in total was carried out by 86,000.
+Moreover, during 1955 and 1968, 68 people from Longyan were awarded Brigadier General or above, which accounts for 82% of all generals from Fujian province at the time, therefore, Longyan is also named as "The Home of Generals".

 Environment

 Unlike many Chinese cities, the forest coverage of Longyan reaches an unusually high 77.9%, which is unparalleled in Fujian province.
 Meihuashan National Nature Reserve, a part of the China Biosphere Reserve Network, is located in Longyan.

 Goby Rhinogobius longyanensis was first described from Longyan and named after it.
 Presumably also the prehistoric bivalve Claraia longyanensis got its name from Longyan.